Career and Education

 the human microbiome and responsible for maintaining homeostatis of the human host and microbial colonizers.

-quantum mechanis and deep neural networks.
+quantum mechanics and deep neural networks.

 Master of Science